Azerspace-1/Africasat-1a: Orbit

 The satellite based on Orbital's flight-proven STAR-2 platform and generates approximately five kilowatts of payload power for 36 active transponders.
 Upon completion of in-orbit testing, operational control of the satellite was handed over to Azerbaijan's Ministry of Communications and IT, and since October, 2017 Azercosmos OJSCo controls Azerspace-1 independently.

 Operation

-The satellite's operations are controlled by a state-run company, Azercosmos, owned by the Government of Azerbaijan Azerspace-1/Africasat-1A is a joint venture between Azerbaijan and satellite fleet operator MEASAT Satellite Systems of Malaysia, which owns the rights to the orbital slot at 46 degrees east longitude, and which will be using about 40 percent of the satellite's total capacity.
-Azerbaijan uses 20 percent, with the remaining capacity to be available for other customers.
+The satellite's operations are controlled by a state-run company, Azercosmos, owned by the Government of Azerbaijan Azerspace-1/Africasat-1A is a joint venture between Azerbaijan and satellite fleet operator MEASAT Satellite Systems of Malaysia, which owns the rights to the orbital slot at 46 degrees east longitude, and which will be using about 40 per cent of the satellite's total capacity.
+Azerbaijan uses 20 per cent, with the remaining capacity to be available for other customers.

 As of 2014, satellite carries 13 radio stations and 128 television channels, mostly free to air, in addition to its services to the government.
 As of 2018, the satellite carries around 100 TV and radio channels, mostly free to air, in addition to its services to the government.